'Anyone loyal Trump is not loyal to the constitution': Hutchinson's testimony explodes

 Trump labels Cassidy a 'phony'

-Writing on his social media platform, Truth Social, Mr Trump called Ms Hutchinson a "total phony" and disputed her testimony.
+Writing on his social media platform, Truth Social, Trump called Hutchinson a "total phony" and disputed her testimony.

 "Her body language is that of a bulls*** artist.
 Fantasy land," he said.